Best Dog Dewormers

 We’ve rounded up the most popular dog dewormers, often recommended by veterinarians and much-loved among pet parents.
 In addition to our list of best dog dewormers that will suit any dog’s needs, you’ll also find all information about internal parasites in dogs and how to successfully deal with them–just read on!

 Convenient to use and with a broad spectrum of effectiveness, this dog dewormer is available in options for dogs of all ages and sizes.
+To boot, it is safe for puppies over the age of 6 weeks, pregnant dogs, and heartworm infected dogs.
 It comes in the form of feed granules that can simply be mixed in your pet’s food and he will be none the wiser for it- so there’s no hassle or struggling to get them to swallow their medicine.
 The active ingredient in this dog dewormer is fenbendazole, and it can target tapeworms, roundworms, hookworms, and whipworms.
 Of course, not all species are covered–for instance, it will kill only the Taenia family of tapeworms so it might not be what your pet needs so be sure to double-check the compatibility.
+For the dewormer to be effective for 6 months, you have to administer it for 3 consecutive days.

 Is your dog infested with tapeworms and you have that confirmed by a vet?
 In that case, it’s best to offer highly targeted anthelmintic that successfully eliminates common tapeworms in canines- dipylidium caninum and taenia pisiformis, to be precise.
 The active ingredient in this formula is praziquantel and it can be given to pets with or without food.
 Naturally, since these are tablets, it’s easier to just crush them and mix in a delicacy your pet loves- to avoid having to shove a tablet down their throat when they’re refusing to cooperate.

 Internal parasites are no joke: you should always make sure to prevent these infestations as they can lead to some serious health issues, but it’s not always easy administering the medicine to your pet.
 Tablets are the usual fare when deworming is considered, but doggos can be notoriously unwilling to consume them!
 However, there are options out there, such as the Pro-Sense Dog Dewormer Solutions Safe-Guard which offers the same benefits as tablets do but none of the hassle.
-It comes in the form of a powder that you simply mix into your pet meals- they’ll be none the wiser, and you’ll manage to keep them parasite-free without any stress whatsoever.
-The active ingredients in this dewormer are Fenbendazole granules which means that this antiparasitic powder is efficient against tapeworms, hookworms, and roundworms alike.
-This particular dewormer is meant for dogs that weigh 40 lbs, but there are other options available for smaller and larger dogs.
+It comes in the form of a liquid that you simply mix into your pet meals- they’ll be none the wiser, and you’ll manage to keep them parasite-free without any stress whatsoever.
+Another great thing about this dewormer is that it is fully natural and can be used in any lifestage, even on puppies, or pregnant and nursing animals.
+Manufactured under an FDA registered process and free of any chemicals, this homeopathic pet dewormer eliminates tapeworms, whipworms, roundworms, and hookworms.
+It is administered 3 times a day for 14 days if you are treating a worm infestation, and 3 times a day for 7 days if you are giving this remedy as a preventative.
+This will keep your pet protected from internal parasites for up to 60 days.

 With fenbendazole as its active ingredient, Panacur C is a broad spectrum dewormer that effectively treats hookworms, roundworms, whipworms, and tapeworms (Taenia species only).
 The treatment lasts for 3 days and you get a packet of deworming granules to mix in with your pet’s food for each of the treatment days.
 Panacur C can be used on pregnant bitches and puppies older than 6 weeks- this particular product is meant for larger dogs, but there are medium and small dog versions available.